amassi7/jaegnal/README.md

 # Jaegnal
-Build as the final project for CSCI 339: Distributed Systems.
+Built as the final project for CSCI 339: Distributed Systems.

 A distributed P2P minimal messaging app that uses the Chord protocol for the Distributed Hash Table (DHT).